Glossary of Psychological Tests & Scales

 Kaufman Assessment Battery for Children (KABC)

-A clinical instrument designed to assess cognitive development in children ages 3 to 18.
-The KABC emphasizes processing style over acquired knowledge, making it particularly useful across diverse linguistic and cultural backgrounds.
-It supports educational planning and can highlight both strengths and learning needs.
+A clinical instrument assessing cognitive development in children ages 3 to 18.
+The KABC emphasizes information-processing style over accumulated knowledge, evaluating sequential and simultaneous processing, learning ability, planning, and knowledge.
+This emphasis makes it particularly useful across linguistic and cultural contexts where knowledge-based assessments may introduce systematic disadvantage.

 Liebowitz Social Anxiety Scale (LSAS)